oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 Of course, you can create additional elements by clicking the **+** button on the right of each type of element

-When you click any of the above artifacts, its configuration page tab will be open on the right.
+When you click any of the above artifacts, its configuration page tab will be opened on the right.

 ### Variables, Events, Actions and scope of those